Gilly on a rampage

 The day Canada's John Davison flame-grilled West Indies - and the record books - with a 67-ball century, the fastest in World Cup history at the time.
 Davison's first-class batting average of 10.85 (for South Australia) gave no indication of the carnage to come, nor did Canada's form - they had been bowled out for 36 by Sri Lanka in their previous match.
 But as they frolicked to 155 for 1 inside 21 overs, another upset was being engraved on the Cup.
 But it couldn't last - Davison was spectacularly caught while going for his seventh six, Canada collapsed to 202, and Brian Lara and Wavell Hinds sealed a seven-wicket victory.
 Davison wasn't down for long, though.
 Ten days later he biffed 75 in 62 balls against New Zealand.

 Birth of the man who dropped the World Cup, mate.
 Herschelle Gibbs will always be remembered for that faux pas at Headingley in 1999, and for his involvement in the match-fixing scandal, but since returning from a ban for that offence, he was for a while one of the best openers in one-day cricket.
 He starred in the record run-chase in Johannesburg in 2006, scoring 175 off 111 as South Africa beat Australia by a wicket.
 In the 2007 World Cup he smashed six sixes in an over against Netherlands, becoming the first batsman to do so in ODIs.
 But problems of indiscipline and alcohol dogged his career and the last straw came when in 2010 he published a tell-all book which described tales of sexual debauchery on tour and allegations that the team was run by a clique of senior players.
-The board terminated his central contract a month later, after which he made his living as a gun for hire T20 franchise player.
+The board terminated his central contract a month later, after which he made his living for a while as a gun-for-hire T20 franchise player.

 What was on paper the most unappetising match of the World Cup produced a classic in New Plymouth, as the minnows Zimbabwe and Sri Lanka shared 625 runs in 99 overs.
 Andy Flower, on his ODI debut, hit an unbeaten 115 to take Zimbabwe to 312 for 4, and with Sri Lanka 213 for 5 in the 39th, it looked all over.
 Then Arjuna Ranatunga tucked in with an unbeaten 61-ball 88, and Sri Lanka even had the luxury of four spare deliveries when they sealed victory by three wickets.